wxHaskell/wxHaskell/README.md

     bin/mk-cabal-clean

-Note: cabal and development builds share the same build directory.
+Note: cabal and cabal-dev builds share the same build directory.
 Should not be a problem though...

 Platform specifics